Exploration from Greenland to Canada

 Cruise overview

-Itinerary is subject to change according to port authorizations and government regulations.
+Itinerary is?subject to change according to port authorizations and government regulations.
 We are privileged guests in these remote lands where we are at the mercy of weather, ice, tidal and current conditions.
 Landings on certain sites and the observation of certain wildlife cannot be guaranteed.
 They vary from day to day, making each PONANT cruise a unique experience.
-The Captain and the naturalists will make every effort to ensure that your experience is as rich as possible, while complying with the safety rules and instructions imposed by the AECO.
+The Captain and the Expedition Leader will make every effort to ensure that your experience is as rich as possible, while complying with the safety rules and instructions imposed by the AECO.?

 Reykjavík